Skip to main content

 If a client has been invited to the portal, they can upload documents from their side (statements, tax returns, or anything else you've asked them to provide).
 Those files show up in the same Documents tab alongside everything you've uploaded.

-You manage client-uploaded documents the same way: assign types, rename, download, hide, or delete.
+You manage client-uploaded documents the same way: rename, move into folders, download, hide, or delete.

 Extracting from Existing Documents